ajhenley/gitbook/gift_advisor.md

 <!--ajh: this should be a bonus activity, I think it might be too much for the average person at this point -->
 ###Gift Advisor

 Everybody wants to give a unique gift that will be remembered year-round.
-Yet, when that special occasion comes around our minds go blank and we forget what our recipients want.
-Thus we end up giving ties, scarves and candles that eventually get re-gifted.
+Yet, when that special occasion comes our minds go blank and we forget what our recipients want.
+Thus we end up giving ties, scarves and candles that inevitably get re-gifted.

 Your task is to develop a program that will prompt the user for the recipient's gender.
 You'll also ask for the giver's price range.
 Use high, medium or low.